 Another source of preventive actions is the Total Product Lifecycle Database on the FDA website (http://bit.ly/FDATPLC).
 Every three-letter product code has a corresponding database report that you can use to identify product malfunctions and adverse events associated with competitor products.
 Learning from the mistakes of your competitors and implementing appropriate preventive actions internally is a great way to avoid the need for corrective actions—especially for design malfunctions.

 The most fruitful source of preventive actions, however, is data analysis of process control monitoring.
 This source can identify negative trends within your company’s manufacturing process and suppliers’ processes.
-Catching a negative trend before products and components are nonconforming reduces the number of corrective actions needed, cost of scrap or rework, and eliminates delays that result in customer complaints.
+Catching a negative trend before products and components are nonconforming reduces the number of corrective actions needed, the cost of scrap or rework, and eliminates delays that result in customer complaints.

 Setting a CAPA Quality Objective